savages-corp/data-layer-openapi/README.md

 - `201 Created`: Successful creation of a new resource.
 - `400 Bad Request`: Invalid request parameters or data.
 - `500 Internal Server Error`: An unexpected error occurred on the server.

+## Deleting / Expunging Data

+To remove data from any downstream systems, the API provides a field `_deleted` in the request payload.
+Setting this field to `true` will mark the corresponding record as deleted in the downstream system.
+The record will not be physically deleted but will be expunged, having its identifiable information removed during transport and the `_deleted` flag set.
+This ensures that the record is not accessible in any downstream systems, while still maintaining data integrity as well as a record referencing the original data for audit purposes.

 ## Contact